squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 Your first point of troubleshooting should be to test with a newer ''supported'' release and resolve any remaining issues with that install.

 Current releases can be retrieved from http://www.squid-cache.org/Versions or your operating system distributor.
-Hos to do this is outlined in the system-specific help pages.
+How to do this is outlined in the system-specific help pages.

 Additional problems and resolutions for your specific system may be found in the system-specific help troubleshooting:
 <<FullSearch(title:KnowledgeBase/ regex:"SquidFaq/BinaryPackages" regex:"Troubleshooting")>>